-Sadly, people are quick to jump on the bandwagon to hate on the palm oil and refusing to see a clearer picture.
+Sadly, people are quick to jump on the bandwagon to hate on palm oil and refusing to see a clearer picture.

-Even with the hates all around the world, palm oil is still the same magical vegetable oil that they once chose to love.
+Even with the hates from all around the world, palm oil is still the same magical vegetable oil that they once chose to love.
 One person saw it back then, and by some miracle, maybe his legacy will continue to live on.

 (The fourth and final part of this series will be published soon.)